Kidz Bop: Certified songs

+Concert film

+Kidz Bop Live: The Concert Movie is an American concert film featuring the Kidz Bop Kids.
+Announced in November 2025, it documents a performance on the 2025 Kidz Bop Live Certified Bop Tour, filmed at the Honda Center in Anaheim, California.
+It features current group members Cliff Donadio, Shila Sable, Matty Googs, and Aleah Crew performing child-friendly versions of contemporary pop songs, including "APT" and "Pink Pony Club".
+The film ran a limited theatrical release in the United States from January 2 to 5, 2026, as part of Kidz Bop's 25th anniversary celebrations, in partnership with Fathom Entertainment, Concord Originals and Museum of Illusions.

 Related projects

 Chuck E. Cheese music partnership

-In August 2023, Chuck E. Cheese announced Kidz Bop as its official music partner, after using Kidz Bop music in their fun centers for several years.
+In August 2023, Chuck E. Cheese announced Kidz Bop as its official music partner, after using Kidz Bop music in its fun centers for several years.

 Kidz Bop experience at Hard Rock Hotel & Casino Punta Cana

 In 2018, Kidz Bop announced the fully branded "Kidz Bop Experience" at Hard Rock Hotel & Casino Punta Cana.

 They opened a Kidz Bop experience at Hard Rock Riviera Maya in August 2019.

 Legoland music partnership

-In 2016 Legoland Florida appointed Kidz Bop as its official music partner, coinciding with the launch of Lego Ninjago World, on January 12, 2017.
-To celebrate the park's expansion, the Kidz Bop Kids recorded an original version of the park's (and the TV show's) theme song.
+In 2016, Legoland Florida appointed Kidz Bop as its official music partner, coinciding with the launch of Lego Ninjago World, on January 12, 2017.
+To celebrate the park's expansion, the Kidz Bop Kids recorded an original version of the park's (and the television series') theme song.

 Crazy 8 fashion brand

-Kidz Bop partnered with kids' clothing brand, Crazy 8 to launch the Kidz Bop clothing line.
+Kidz Bop partnered with children's clothing brand, Crazy 8 to launch the Kidz Bop clothing line.
 The line was designed by Crazy 8.
 The collection is made for babies, children and early adolescents.
-The line officially went on sale on November 7, 2016, in Crazy 8 stores and online.
+The line was released on November 7, 2016, in Crazy 8 stores and online.
 The Kidz Bop performers wore the collection on stage during their 2016 Life Of The Party tour.